-In the Boarding House we go on 6 trips per year - one per half term.
-For example, last year we played bowling and laser quest, and went ice skating, to and water-skiing.
+In the Boarding House we go on up to 6 trips per year one per half term.
+For example, last year we played bowling and laser quest, and went ice skating, and waterskiing.

-Boarding trips are awesome but remember to bring your own cash for extras i.e. paintballs and spacks

-We also went to see a show in London at Christmas and we went paintballing in the summer which was epic!
+Boarding trips are awesome but remember to bring your own cash for extras i.e. paintballs and snacks and we went paintballing in the summer which was epic!
 You will love it when you get to pummel your Chemistry or Maths teacher with 200 paintballs...it's our way of getting them back!